datoujinggzj/zg104.github.io/_posts/2020-02-28-test-markdown.md

 ---
 layout: post
-title: Mathematics Versus Statistics in basic logistic regression
+title: Mathematics Versus Statistics in Basic Logistic Regression
 subtitle: Which do you think is more important?
 cover-img: image/cover2.jpg
 tags: [books, test]